 Given the greater flexibility introduced in to the process, and the variable time periods in which a Working Group has to complete its work, it might be worth pointing out that based on review of recent PDPs the average length varies between 350 – 550 days.

-Translation
+Translation (M)

 The PDP-WT considered a number of issues related to translations, including: (i) what translations should be provided at each stage of the policy development process, (ii) how will translations impact timing / delay e.g. in relation to a public comment period, and (iii) how to assess the success and/or additional needs for translation?